 A spicy, fruity and aromatic curry made of guavas which is both quick and healthy.

-2 tablespoons freshy cut coriander for garnish (optional)
+- 2 tablespoons freshly cut coriander for garnish (optional)

-- 2. Heat ghee in a frying pan on medium heat.
-Add cumin, fennel and nigella and asafetida.
+- Heat ghee in a frying pan on medium heat.
+Add cumin, fennel and nigella and asafoetida.
 Stir for ½ -1 minute.

-- 3. Add guava, rock salt, turmeric and red chili powder into pan.
+- Add guava, rock salt, turmeric, and ground red chili into pan.
 Stir for a minute until flavours blend.